 Altering the structure of your tent so as to insulate it further is not allowed because of safety reasons.
 It is recommended you purchase a tent that best satisfies your needs or easily complements it with the best AC unit for your space.

 This doesn’t mean you can’t improve the efficiency of your tent.
-Placing your tent in such a way that the sun rays do not directly fall, it has proved to work magic.
+Placing your tent in such a way that the sun rays do not directly fall, has proved to work magic.
 So, you can use some dark and waterproof fly on top to increase the cooling effect.

 Basically, the RV conditioners cool the tents by removing heat.
 The compressor inside the AC is tasked to circulate heat and compress the refrigerant steam in the unit.